jrehor/kcc/README.md

 This part could be easier to digest than the previous, especially if you are familiar with functional programming.
 The heading says it all - no matter how you try, you will not find a k construct that resembles an explicit `for` or `while` loop.
 They are simply absent, and not just because they are verbose and cause untold damages from the same trivial errors people keep on making in them.
 The main reason they are missing is because they are *unnecessary*.
 Of course k has loops, but they are *implicit* and hardly ever referred by that name.

-Loops are available in k as a small number of simple and expressive abstractions called **adverbs** that quickly displace thinking in explicit loops.
+Loops are available in k in form of **five** simple and expressive abstractions called **adverbs**.
+Each by itself, and combined together, are enough to displace thinking in explicit loops.
 Here they are:

 adverb **over** is `f/x`